Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • pseudo-hysterical.

-The course of the disease can be latent, subacute, acute and recurrent.
+Along the course, the disease can be latent, subacute, acute and recurrent.

 Clinical manifestations

 At the beginning of the disease, hyperkinesis is hardly noticeable.
-Grimacing, clumsiness of hands, unsteadiness of gait, parents do not perceive as a reason to seek the help of a specialist.
+Parents do not perceive grimacing, awkwardness of hands, or unsteadiness of gait as a reason to seek the help of a specialist.

-What is worth paying special attention to?
+What is especially worth paying attention to?

-Handwriting of a child diagnosed with chorea
+Handwriting of a child diagnosed with chorea minor

 1. Awkward movements while drawing or writing.
-The child is not able to hold a pencil, if he writes, then only clumsy disproportionate letters are obtained.
+The child is not able to hold a pencil; if he writes, then only clumsy, disproportionate letters are obtained.

-2. Uncontrolled frequent antics.
+2. Uncontrolled frequent grimacing.

 In addition, the disease is characterized by: